apache/nuttx/configs/olimex-lpc1766stk/README.txt

                      crash seems seems to be due to a corrupt addess in the callback from the new asynchronous I/O.  Should not be too hard to fix.

+                     Also, the code does not enumerat the hub if it is connected at the time of power up.

   hidmouse:
     This configuration directory supports a variant of an NSH configution.
     It is set up to perform the touchscreen test at apps/examples/touchscreen